 Ocean Sunfish Mola Mola of the Coast of Acadia National Park Maine

 We always get so excited to see wildlife in Maine, or anywhere for that matter.
 I think seeing animals in the wild is just as thrilling, if not more so, for adults as it is for kids.
 When you’re planning your trip to see moose and bear, be sure to be well prepared with binoculars, a telephoto lens and lots of patience.
+If you have any questions about looking for wildlife in Maine or need a tour recommendation, please leave a comment or send us a note.
+We’re always happy to help!

 There is a lot of wildlife in Maine if you are patient and know where to look.
 Between unique animals, including moose and puffins, and more common but still amazing wildlife, such as black bears, this guide will help you spot them all (with some luck!).